-EXISTING JUDGMENTS NOT DORMANT.
 Sec.
-4. Existing judgments and decrees not dormant may in like manner be entered on the execution docket, and the subsequent proceedings shall be as is prescribed for actions hereafter to be commenced, as far as shall be compatible with the previous proceedings, and no lien acquired before the ratification aforesaid shall be lost by any change of process, occasioned by this act.
+3. And every suit not so transferred within the time aforesaid, shall be abated and the Clerk of the Superior Court shall tax giving them aid and comfort.
+No person shall be concosts against the parties liable, and collect the dormant may in like manner be entered on the necessary, to give it a general supervision and control of the inferior courts. ings shall be as is prescribed for actions hereafter to be commenced, as far as shall be compatible with the previous proceedings, and no lien acquired before the ratification aforesaid shall be lost by any change of process, occasioned by this act.